RN2D-Project/BootCamp_Project/README.md

 In this current dataset which is related to Heart Disease, our  objective is to identify the the weightage for each feature i.e. preexisting condition, medication, age group and other parameters to predict whether a patient is at heart disease risk or not.

 ### __Dataset selection:__
-A number of datasets were reviewed before finalizing the Youtube Video Dataset from source - Kaggle.com, namely:
+A number of datasets were reviewed before finalizing the Heart Disease Dataset from source - Kaggle.com and extracted additional secondary data set from CDC, American Heart Association and Mayo Clinic.
-- Youtube trending Video
-- Dataset to predict preferences to opt for Travel insurance
-- Reading Habits prediction in US adults
-- Walmart sales Retail data set
-- House Sale Price prediction
-- Fuel vs Electric vehicle preference prediction
-- Heart Disease

-A decision was made to analyze the dataset for Heart Disease for female patients only.
+Heart Disease is one of the leading cause of death for men and women in the United States.
+It is said that women are at a greater risk for Heart Disease than men.
+About 1 in every 5 female deaths  is due to heart disease(www.cdc.gov).
+The diagnosis of heart disease can be challenging especially in women since they present atypical symptoms, as opposed to men.
+According to https://pubmed.ncbi.nlm.nih.gov/26210899/, “this, in association with a consistent underestimation of their risk for ischemic heart disease, leads to underdiagnosis and undertreatment in women.”
+Hence, a decision was made to analyze the dataset for Heart Disease for female patients only.

-### __Reason for selection__
+### _Reason_for_selection:_

-A) General Reasons
+A) _General Reasons_
 1. A relevant topic that is relatable to a wide audience.
 2. Beneficial to a number of stakeholders such as Patients at risk, hospitals and health systems, insurance companies
 3. A robust automated system to predict heart Disease may enable an increased accuracy of diagnosis.